syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Find-and-Replace.md

 {% endhighlight %}

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/Find-and-Replace/Replace-text-with-body-part).

 You can specify to replace only the first occurrence of the specified text by setting `ReplaceFirst` property of `WordDocument` class to true.